 In order to make a micromotor work, it’s necessary to check its operating condition.
-But how to check it completely?
+But how can it be checked thoroughly?
 Here are five aspects to monitor the micromotor operation.

 1. Monitor temperature

-When the micromotor is running normally, it will heat up and the temperature will rise.
-If the temperature exceeds the limit allowed, the winding may overheat and burn out.
-To determine whether the micromotor is overheated, the following methods can be adopted:
+When the micromotor is running normally, it will heat up and its temperature will rise.
+If the temperature exceeds the maximum limit, the winding may overheat and burn out.
+To determine if the micromotor is overheated, use the following methods:

-1) Hand-touch method: This type of inspection must be performed with an electroscope to find out that the micromotor has no leakage.
-Touch the micro motor housing with the back of the hand; No hot feeling indicates that the temperature is normal while obvious hot feeling indicates that the motor is overheated.
+1) Hand-touch method: This type of inspection must be performed with an electroscope in order to ensure that the micromotor has no leakage.
+Touch the micro motor housing with the back of your hand.
+If it doesn’t feel hot, this indicates that the temperature is normal.
+If it is obviously hot, this is indicates that the motor is overheated.

 2) Water test method: Drop two or three drops of water on the outer casing of the micromotor.
-If there is no sound from the hot air, the micro motor won’t overheat while if the water droplets are rapidly vaporized, accompanied by a “beep” sound, the motor will be overheated.
+If there’s no sound, this indicates that the micromotor isn’t overheated.
+If the water droplets are rapidly vaporized, followed by a beeping sound, this means the motor is overheated.

 2. Monitor the power supply

-If the three-phase power supply is too high or too low and the voltage is unbalanced, it will have adverse consequences for the operation of the micromotor.
+If the three-phase power supply is too high or too low and the voltage is unbalanced, it will have adverse consequences on the micromotor’s operation.
 General micromotors can operate normally within ±7% of the voltage rating.
+Possible issues include:

 1) The difference between the three-phase voltage is too large (more than 5%), which will cause the unbalance of the three-phase current.

-2) The circuit has short circuits, grounding, poor contact, and other faults, which will also cause the unbalance of the three-phase voltage of the micromotor.
+2) The circuit has short circuits, grounding, poor contact, and other faults, which will also cause the unbalancing of the three-phase voltage.

-3) Three-phase micro-motor is in single-phase condition will cause the large unbalance of three-phase voltage, which is a common cause of micro-motor winding burnout and should be monitored.
+3) Three-phase micromotor is in single-phase condition cause a large unbalance of the three-phase voltage.
+This is a common cause of micro-motor winding burnout and should be monitored.

 3. Monitor load current

-The load current of the micromotor increase, then its temperature will also increase, but its load current should not exceed the rated value during normal operation.
+When the load current of the micromotor increases, its temperature also increases.
+Its load current should not exceed the rated value during normal operation.

 1) While monitoring whether the load current increases, the balance of the three-phase current should also be monitored.